-The Organization has a beneficial interest in the Humanities Tennessee Endowment Fund (the "Fund"), an agency endowment fund held by the Community Foundation.
-Earnings on this Fund are used to benefit various programs for the humanities.
+The Organization has a beneficial interest in the Humanities Tennessee Endowment Fund (the "Fund"), an agency endowment fund held by the Community Foundation of Middle Tennessee (the "Community Foundation").
+Earnings on this fund are used to benefit various programs for the humanities.
 The Fund is charged a 0.4% administrative fee annually.
 Upon request by the Organization, income from the Fund representing a 5% annual return may be distributed to the Organization or to another suggested beneficiary.